andrew867/LuxPower-Advanced/README.md

 This will then give you a button to refresh your data as often as you like.

 # Changing the refresh interval
-The LUX dongle updates the website every 5/6 minutes, this is useless!
+The LUX dongle updates the website every 5/6 minutes, this is often just too short for people.
 In order to help you refresh the data more often we have included a blueprint which is location at: \blueprints\automation\luxpower\refresh_interval.yaml
 You should NEVER refresh more than every 20 second, this is because the dongle takes time to request and respond and 20 seconds is the safest I have found.
 Other people say they do it every few seconds, this just isn't true!

+ALSO NOTE, it seems LUX's servers in Europe are having issues and although I don't think we are causing the issue I would suggest if you go less than 2 minute updates then you should block your dongle from accessing the LUX servers via your firwewall.
 You can also click below to add it automatically to HA.

+If you are using this blueprint and you are using it while connected to the LUX servers for the time being please don't go less than say 2/3 minutes.
+If you are blocking internet access you can go as low as 20 seconds.
 [![Blueprint](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https://github.com/guybw/LuxPythonCard/blob/main/blueprints/automation/luxpower/refresh_interval.yaml)